carnage/carnage.github.io/_posts/2015-08-16-stop-lying-to-me.md

 in the constructor making it explicit and far easier to trace.

-From the trivial examples here it can be hard to see the benefits, however in a longer method which handles input processing, fetching or saving of data and conditional redirect logic, dependencies in the form of the first and second examples can be hard to keep track of or spot amongst the logic of the application code.
+From the trivial examples here it can be hard to see the benefits, however in a longer method which handles input processing, fetching or saving of data and conditional redirect logic, dependencies in the form of the first and third examples can be hard to keep track of or spot amongst the logic of the application code.
 Mixing different types of logic (presentation and wiring logic in our case) in the same class will eventually lead to problems once the software becomes complex.

 ## Conclusion

-The code above is a symptom of rapid application development practices, it may seem attractive (especially to the business side) to be able to develop systems quickly, however this is a price which will almost always have to be paid back further down the line in increased maintenance costs.
+The code above is a symptom of rapid application development practices, it may seem attractive (especially to the business side) to be able to develop systems quickly, however this is a price which will eventually¹ have to be paid back further down the line in increased maintenance costs.
 Blurring boundaries between dependencies speeds development, but harms future development as you untangle the spiders web.
 On the other hand following a stricter approach to dependencies may take longer to start with as you have to write additional factory classes, however the benefits are realised further down the line as the barrier to change is lowered.

+***

 ### Credits

 Example 1 comes from the [Laravel documentation](http://laravel.com/docs/5.1/controllers)

+Example 2 was provided by Taylor Otwell https://gist.github.com/taylorotwell/c346b682e1d943d3083b

-Example 3 comes from the [Zend framework documentation](http://framework.zend.com/manual/current/en/in-depth-guide/services-and-servicemanager.html)
+Example 4 comes from the [Zend framework documentation](http://framework.zend.com/manual/current/en/in-depth-guide/services-and-servicemanager.html)

-Both are reproduced here to provide context to my critique of certain development practices.
+All examples are reproduced here to provide context to my critique of certain development practices.

+### Footnotes

+¹ Eventually may never occur if you: a) rarely change code once deployed or b) Have a system with low levels of complexity